cleverpush/cleverpush-developer-docs/docs/sdks/xamarin/setup.md

 1. Enable the required capabilities

-   1. Go to your root project and switch to the tab "Capabilities"
+  1. Go to your iOS project and open the `Entitlements.plist` file.
+At the bottom you can change to the second tab to see the settings UI.

-   2. Enable "Push Notifications"
+  1. Enable "Push Notifications"

-   3. Enable "Background Modes" and check "Remote notifications"
+  2. Open the `Info.plist` file.
+At the bottom you can change to the second tab to see the settings UI.
+  3. Set the deployment target to at least iOS 9 or higher.
+We also recommend setting the Provisioning to Automatic Provisioning.

 2. Add Notification Service Extension

   This is required for correctly tracking notification deliveries and for displaying big images or videos in notifications.

   1. Right click on the project in the navigator on the left, then select Add -> `Add New Project`.
   2. Select `iOS` -> `Extension` -> `Notification Service Extension`.
+  3. Go to your new Service Extension project and open the `Entitlements.plist` file.
+At the bottom you can change to the second tab to see the settings UI.
+  4. Enable "Push Notifications"
+  5. Open the `Info.plist` file.
+At the bottom you can change to the second tab to see the settings UI.
+  6. Set the deployment target to at least iOS 10 or higher.
+We also recommend setting the Provisioning to Automatic Provisioning.
-    3. Open the new Project's Options.
-Under `iOS Build` set `Linker behaviour` to `Link all` (for Debug and Release configuration)
+  7. Open the new Project's Options.
+  8. Under `iOS Build` set `Linker behaviour` to `Link all` (for Debug and Release configuration).
-    4. Right click on new Project’s References then select Edit References.
+  9. Right click on new Project’s References then select Edit References.
-    5. Add the `CleverPush` NuGet.
+  10. Add the `CleverPush` NuGet.
-    6. Replace the `NotificationService.cs` file with the following contents:
+  11. Replace the `NotificationService.cs` file with the following contents:

     ```csharp
     using System;
     using Foundation;
     using UIKit;
     using UserNotifications;
     using Com.CleverPush;
     using Com.CleverPush.Abstractions;

     namespace CleverPushNotificationServiceExtension
     {
       [Register("NotificationService")]
       public class NotificationService : UNNotificationServiceExtension
       {
         Action<UNNotificationContent> ContentHandler { get; set; }
         UNMutableNotificationContent BestAttemptContent { get; set; }
         UNNotificationRequest ReceivedRequest { get; set; }

         protected NotificationService(IntPtr handle) : base(handle)
         {

         }

         public override void DidReceiveNotificationRequest(UNNotificationRequest request, Action<UNNotificationContent> contentHandler)
         {
           ReceivedRequest = request;
           ContentHandler = contentHandler;
           BestAttemptContent = (UNMutableNotificationContent)request.Content.MutableCopy();

           (CleverPush.Current as CleverPushImplementation).DidReceiveNotificationExtensionRequest(request, BestAttemptContent);

           ContentHandler(BestAttemptContent);
         }

         public override void TimeWillExpire()
         {
           (CleverPush.Current as CleverPushImplementation).ServiceExtensionTimeWillExpireRequest(ReceivedRequest, BestAttemptContent);

           ContentHandler(BestAttemptContent);
         }
       }
     }
       ```

 3. Create your iOS push certificate